Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

 Data plane server implementations **must** implement the [Dataplane Signaling API](https://github.com/Metaform/dataplane-signaling/blob/main/docs/signaling.md).

+> Why: to make a data plane server interoperable with any control plane implementation that implements the Dataplane
+> Signaling API.

 > Todo: clarify the exact registration requirements

 ### 1.3.4 No inbound reachability requirements

 The data plane server **must not** impose any reachability requirements on internal services that would necessitate inbound connectivity of those services from the internet.
+That means, a data plane server implementation **must not** require an internal ERP system to be reachable via the internet.
 Services, that contain the physical data cannot be required to be exposed to the internet, for example, by opening firewall ports or similar.

-The main reasons are security, scalability and performance.
+> Why: security, scalability/performance and possibly corporate policies

 The data plane server **must** provide a mechanism to act as a reverse proxy or gateway for such services.
 In practice, this means that in order to serve data, the data plane server must not (solely) rely on an internal service being